-Unfortunately most traps were empty, except for the last one.
+Unfortunately, most traps were empty, except for the last one.
 The poor little puh was still alive.
 Wounded.
-With his fingers the property owner tried to break the neck of the sweet, trapped dormouse.
+With his fingers, the property owner tried to break the neck of the sweet, trapped dormouse.
 It took a while.
 I felt sorry for the little creature. ˝Please, just kill it!
 Don’t let it suffer longer than necessary.˝ I’ve never killed an animal, I’m not sure if I could.
 Maybe that’s different when you have no other option, when you really have to hunt in order to survive.
-I had a hard time watching the man, holding the animal that every now and then made a spastic move with one of his legs.
+I had a hard time watching the man, holding the animal, that now and then made a spastic move with one of his legs.

 Back at the campfire others started to prepare a bunch of dormice they caught earlier.
 It smelled good.
 I definitely wanted to try.
 I have been a vegetarian half my life, until I started travelling to the Balkans.
 People eat more meat here, but they also eat better meat.
 I still don’t buy or prepare it myself and I certainly avoid everything that comes from the big industry, but food, eating and sharing this is actually part of travelling for me.
 It’s part of the experience.
 I eat what people offer me, I eat what others eat and in this case I ate grilled puh, a delicacy of the Notranjska region.